 - 2 very ripe bananas

-- Mash bananas in a large measuring cup or bowl (I use a potato masher).
+- Mash bananas in a large measuring cup or small bowl (I use a potato masher).

-- Add banana mash and chocolate chips to the chocolate batter, and stir to combine.
+- Add the mashed bananas and chocolate chips to the chocolate batter, and stir to combine.